tryton/tryton/trytond/doc/ref/models.rst

    Restoring a record still generates an entry in the history table.

    .. warning::
-      No access rights are verified and the records are not validated.
+      No access rights are verified, the restored records are not validated and not triggers are called.

 .. classmethod:: ModelSQL.search(domain[, offset[, limit[, order[, count[, query]]]]])